 Break The Project Into Deliverable Chunks

-If possible, break the project into a number of small, discrete deliverables with each part providing some business benefit.
+One of the easiest business tips, is to, if possible, break the project into a number of small, discrete deliverables with each part providing some business benefit.
 This has two advantages – it shows visible progress, which should encourage continued investment in the project but it also offers some protection should budgets be slashed even further as some benefits will already have been delivered for the money spent.

 Champion Small, Simple Projects